 Amazon's best Kindle deals for Prime Day 2024

-During the Amazon Prime Day 2024 sale event, many of the most popular e-readers, including most Amazon Kindle devices, are on sale.
-This includes the Amazon Kindle Scribe, which does everything you'd expect from an e-reader, but also serves as a digital notepad and PDF file annotation tool.
-So, if you're looking to upgrade your existing e-reader or want to try one for the first time, now's the perfect time to save money.
+Amazon Prime Day 2024 is here, and you can count Amazon's Kindle e-readers among the hundreds of deals you'll find.
+Whether you're looking to get some more reading in or you want to update your current model, you'll find some generous savings on Amazon's proprietary devices, from the basic Kindle to the feature-rich Kindle Scribe.

-The latest e-readers offer Paperwhite or e-ink displays, which means you can see the screen in any lighting situation -- from direct sunlight to a pitch-black room.
-Many models are also water resistant, so you can catch up on your reading while soaking in the tub or sunbathing at the beach or poolside.
-Battery life is measured in weeks, not mere hours (as with a tablet), and a typical e-reader can hold thousands of full-length e-books.
-Most also serve as an audiobook or podcast player when you pair it with wireless headphones or earbuds.
+Kindle e-readers boast legible Paperwhite or e-ink displays, which means you can see the screen in any lighting situation and adjust to your liking.
+They're also water resistant, so you can lounge poolside with your favorite reads without a care.
+You also get weeks' worth of battery life as well as a massive amount of space to store your favorite titles.
+Most also serve as an audiobook or podcast player when you pair it with wireless headphones or earbuds if you'd like to listen to your favorite authors.

+Below, find some of the best deals available on Kindle e-readers available to Prime members right now and find your new favorite beach read while you're at it.

 Whether you want to catch up on your summer reading, plan to read a steamy romance novel at the beach, or hope to enjoy catching up on bestselling novels before bed, one of the latest Amazon Kindle e-readers can do all this and so much more.
 Here are some of the best Kindle deals we've found that are available right now during Amazon Prime Day 2024.